ViralTexts/gtr-clusters/clusters/18730206-sn85033395-WhatToDoInCaseOfAccident.md

 <table style="width: 100%;"><tr><td style="width: 50%">

-Pkkskxck of Mind.
-Professer Wilder,
-of Cornell University, gives these short
-ruh-s for action in case of accident: &quot;Foi
 dust in the eves, avoid rubbing, clash wa
 ter into them; remove cinders, etc., will-
 the round point of a lead pencil Rrmovi